pebble/community-resources/README.md

 **NOTE:** You must provide an open-source license for your library in order for it to be approved.
 The best way to do that is to include a LICENSE file in the repository for your library.

-To add your library create a new Markdown file in the `libraries` folder with the same name as your library (in a URL-friendly style, such as `js-message-queue.md` or `clock-layer.md`).
+To add your library, create a new Markdown file in the `libraries` folder with the same name as your library (in a URL-friendly style, such as `js-message-queue.md` or `clock-layer.md`).

 At the top of your Markdown file you will need to have a metadata block that contains the following properties.